Our Senior Producer, Abi Atkinson, says unlocking UK-wide commercial production success has been a result of being positioned in Manchester.

 This month, leading figures from the creative industries came together to back Bradford as the next City of Culture in the UK.
 Even 10 years ago businesses in the South would have found this laughable, but the North of England is having a very real and very exciting growth period that I can vouch for.
 Having opened our production offices in Manchester only two years ago, business is flourishing - despite Brexit looming!

-When I think back to our Manchester launch, I felt the need to convince others of the opportunities for commercial service production in the North of England (I even wrote about it at the time).
+When I think back to our Manchester launch, I felt the need to convince others of the opportunities for commercial production service in the North of England (I even wrote about it at the time).
 But I don’t feel like I need to do that anymore.
 We now have mounting evidence of business success; Manchester has attracted more foreign direct investment in the past decade than any other city outside of London and is already home to over 2,000 foreign-owned companies including Kellogg’s, PZ Cussons, Siemens, BNY Mellon, Google, and Bouygues, Energies & Services.
 Most recently, Chinese tech giant Huawei has announced a new office in MediaCityUK and Channel 4 are soon to open their offices in Leeds.
 It’s been reported that new studios are experiencing a boom outside of the capital.

 “When I think back to our Manchester launch, I felt the need to convince others of the opportunities in the North.
 But I don’t feel like I need to do that anymore.”